nukesz/nukesz.github.io/content/post/dockerize-spring-boot.md

 This already gives us a solid ground to build upon for production and uses all the best practices almost for free.
 For example we already could see two benefits:

 - The size of the created docker image from the "manual" `Dockerfile` is **468MB** while the image created by paketo with default settings is **265MB**.
 - The docker layers are cached.
 When only the java source code is changed, we can see the following message: *Reused 4/5 app layer(s)*.
-So we (Paketo) can optimize our build and rebuild only what's actually necesseary.
+So we (Paketo) can optimize our build and rebuild only what's actually necessary.

 For more information please have a look on the Spring doc [Packaging OCI Images](https://docs.spring.io/spring-boot/gradle-plugin/packaging-oci-image.html).